Wholesale: Products & Services

 Product Description

 When located at the Minimum Point of Entry (MPOE), the NID contains terminations and a protective ground connection that protects the end-user's IW against lightning and other high voltage surges.
 These protective ground connections are also referred to as "protection", "protector blocks", or the "protector field".
 The NID is capable of terminating media such as twisted pair cable.
-When accessing a NID located beyond the MPOE, you may connect to the customer premises wiring without restriction from Qwest.
-When Qwest owns the intra-building cable beyond the MPOE, you may interconnect at the MPOE using the Multi-Tenant Environment-Point of Interconnection (MTE-POI) process and the Sub-Loop Intra Building Cable (IBC) product.
+When accessing a NID located beyond the MPOE, you may connect to the customer premises wiring without restriction from CenturyLink.
+When CenturyLink owns the intra-building cable beyond the MPOE, you may interconnect at the MPOE using the Multi-Tenant Environment-Point of Interconnection (MTE-POI) process and the Sub-Loop Intra Building Cable (IBC) product.

 There are three standard configurations for NID deployment: